apparebit/siteforge/packages/glob/README.md

 ##### glob(...patterns)

-Convert file path patterns into the corresponding predicate.
-One pattern string may contain several patterns separated by a vertical bar `|`.
-If a path segment is `**`, it matches zero or more path segments.
-If a path segment contains `*`, it matches any number of characters.
-If a path segment contains `?`, it matches any single character.
+Convert the given file path patterns into a predicate function, with the implementation using a regular expression for performance.
+This package supports basic file patterns but no more, since their familiarity and concision make for a better user experience than regular expressions.
+But if you need character classes or brace expansion, you are better off using regular expressions directly and not some restricted version with a different surface syntax.
+For that same reason, it is unlikely that this package will ever support more than a vertical bar `|` for separating alternatives within the same pattern string, a double star `**` as path segment for matching arbitrary path segments including none, a star `*` for matching zero or more characters within a path segment, and a question mark `?` for matching one character within a path segment.
+Patterns can match a literal star or question mark by preceding the character with a backslash.

 ---